landrs-toolkit/landrs-drone-TOAST/README.md

 ### Using the simulator
 The program uses a configuration file (py_drone.ini) to select parameters such as the uuid of the drone, source of the turtle files to load initially etc.
-Typical values for uuid and .tt location,
+Typical values for uuid and .ttl location,
 ```
 [DRONE]
 drone_uuid = MjlmNmVmZTAtNGU1OS00N2I4LWI3MzYtODZkMDQ0MTRiNzcxCg==